Piotr1215/cloudrumble/docs/cks_guide.md

 ### AppArmor in Kubernetes

 - support added in v 1.4, but still in beta
+- to load profile from default location use `apparmor_parser -q /etc/apparmor.d/{profile_name}`

 > [!TIP] to secure a pod an annotation in this format `container.apparmor.security.beta.kubernetes.io/<container_name>: localhost/profile_name OR runtime/default OR unconfined`

+#### Use Case

+AppArmor can be used to for example restrict access to a folder inside pod/container.